niravb1992/vhosts.local/README.md

 Prerequisites
 ================

-1. Install:
-	1. Apache
-	2. Python
-2. In your httpd.conf, virtual hosts have been enabled by uncommenting the line below
+In your Apache's httpd.conf, virtual hosts have been enabled by uncommenting the line below

 ````
 Include conf/extra/httpd-vhosts.conf